subhasinikanagaraj/incremental-sales-data-engineering-lakehouse/README.md

-# incremental-sales-data-engineering-lakehouse
-# CarSales Medallion Architecture — End‑to‑End Incremental Pipeline
+# CarSales Medallion Architecture — End‑to‑End Data Engineering Incremental Pipeline

 This repository contains a complete data engineering pipeline for **CarSales** data, built using the **Medallion Architecture** (Bronze → Silver → Gold).
 The pipeline supports both **initial loads** and **incremental loads**, transforming raw CSV files into a fully modeled **star schema** stored as Delta tables.